 For complaints about actions that happened before 1 April 2019, this limit is reduced to £160,000.

 These limits should be adjusted every year to make sure they keep pace with inflation.

 Find out more about the ombudsman service and how to complain:

 If the firm that advised you has gone out of business

 Even if the firm has gone bust and can’t afford to pay you anything, you might be able to get compensation from the Financial Services Compensation Scheme.

-Find out more about when and how you may be able to make claim from the Financial Services Compensation Scheme in our guide below.
+Find out more about when and how you might be able to make a claim to the Financial Services Compensation Scheme in our guide below.

 Don’t pay for someone to manage your complaint about financial mis-selling

 Think twice before paying a complaints company to make your complaint.